What is Giving Compass?

 In all of this, developing strong, trusting relationships between funders, grantee partners, and communities was critical.
 Trust allows for creative risk taking, collaboration focused on results, not ego, and constructive feedback necessary for innovation.

 You build trust by showing up.
 This is as true for building movements as for building relationships with donors, staff and organizations.
 As we strive to build collaborations across sector and movements, showing up reflects the understanding that our issues and our liberation are bound together.
 The domestic violence sector must show up for immigrant and refugee women.
 Building safe communities and fair workplaces must include safety and dignity for our LGBTQ neighbors and colleagues.
 Women must show up for racial justice.
 We must show up for one another.

 It has been one of the greatest honors of my life to lead CFW’s efforts to increase investments in women and girls and to work alongside our partners, collaborators and grantees to build safe, just and healthy communities.
 Together, we have worked to build an all-out, all-in movement for equity.

-Original contribution by K. Sujata, a strong advocate for women and girls, has been president and CEO of the Chicago Foundation for Women since 2011.
+K. Sujata, a strong advocate for women and girls, has been president and CEO of the Chicago Foundation for Women since 2011.
 She previously served as director of programs for the Eleanor Foundation which merged with CFW in 2012.
 Prior to entering the nonprofit sector, Sujata trained as a scientist.